apache/griffin-site/README.md

         More content here ..

 ## Publishing the Apache Website
-In order to publish the website, you must have committer access to Griffin's apache repository.
+In order to publish the website, you must have committer access to Apache Griffin's apache repository.

 To publish changes, run